Shipping & Mailing

-Beyond a re-organization of global shipping networks, postal organizations are also taking a hard look at the efficiency of the vehicles being used to move packages.
+Beyond a re-organisation of global shipping networks, postal organisations are also taking a hard look at the efficiency of the vehicles being used to move packages.
 A recent global shipping trade show served as a showcase for a variety of new environmentally friendly delivery vehicles that could ease the burden of high fuel costs.

 Carriers who desire a more efficient fleet may choose to purchase new electric-powered delivery vans, for example.
 Or, local shipping companies may opt to send couriers on their routes atop brand new bicycles equipped with specially designed trailers that can hold a number of small packages.

 Sustainable delivery should continue to gain momentum as carriers look for more opportunities to reduce shipping overhead and offset the significant yet difficult-to-predict growth of transportation costs.

 A Tech-Savvy Shipping Budget